 Description of Test

-When you are ready to have a bowel movement, you will set up the kit according to the instructions.
-The kit should allow you to collect three samples of stool.
-Some kits provide a disposable container into which you can pass your bowel movement.
-Other kits provide you with tissue paper or plastic wrap that you can lay in the toilet to keep your stool sample from sinking into the water.
+Use the instructions to set up the kit when you are ready to have a bowel movement.
+The kit should allow you to collect 3 samples.
+Some kits have a disposable container that can be used to pass the bowel movement into.
+Other kits have tissue paper or plastic wrap that can be put in the toilet to keep the stool from getting into the water.

 How Long Will It Take?

 The test should only take a few minutes.

 Will It Hurt?

 This test will not hurt.

 Call Your Doctor

-In case of an emergency, call for medical help right away.
+If you think you have an emergency, call for medical help right away.

 Family Doctor—American Academy of Family Physicians

 Canadian Digestive Health Foundation

-Last Updated: 3/18/2013
+Last Updated: 6/22/2021